Skip to content

 • For the Raspberry Pi: uf-rpi-boot-root-recovery-updates.wks

-If using the above .wks files you can customize the boot, root and updates partition sizes with the following bitbake variables:
+When using those .wks, partition size for boot, root and updates can be customized with the following bitbake variables:

 UF_BOOT_PART_SIZE